vivek1723/PCF/README.md

 2. Check-in the code from the GIT repo https://github.com/vivek1723/PCF.git using any Python compatible IDE like PyCharm.
 Or
 Alternatively you can download the PCF.zip from my Dropbox and extract it to check code snippet.
-3. Run pip freeze -r requirements.txt from Python console or terminal to download dependencies.
+3. Run pip install -r requirements.txt from Python console or terminal to download dependencies.
 4. Use python py.test test/test.homepage.py to run the test case.